uob-mu3e/daq_wiki/FEB to A10 Dev Board Lab Setup.md

 * The following lines are only possible if the A10 was flashed with a PCIe firmware before (see Flash A10 board) and you need to redo them after you programmed the device via `make pgm`
 * Since the device is reprogrammed we have to rescan the PCIe devices.
 * First we need the find the device number `sudo lspci | grep Altera` -> "dev_number" Unassigned class [ff00]: Altera Corporation Device 0004 (rev 01)
-* Than we need to remove this device and rescan it.
+* Then we need to remove this device and rescan it.
 * `sudo su` in the `common/kerneldriver` folder
 * `echo 1 > /sys/bus/pci/devices/0000:"dev_number"/remove`
 * `echo 1 > /sys/bus/pci/rescan`
+* Load the FPGA driver with `./load_mudaq.sh`
 * Now you should have two devices under `/dev/mudaq*`.
 One is the FPGA the other one the DMA buffer.
-* Loading the FPGA driver with `./load_mudaq.sh`
-* Chang the permissions of the devices so a normal user can use them `chmod go+rw /dev/mudaq*`
+* Change the permissions of the devices so a normal user can use them `chmod go+rw /dev/mudaq*`

 # Test A10 Device #